mehulrathore07/Cognifyz_task/README.md

 - Two new columns, 'Restaurant Name Length' and 'Address Length,' were created based on the length of restaurant names and addresses.
 - One more column is added based on cost per vote.
 - Two binary columns, 'Has Table Booking' and 'Has Online Delivery,' were introduced through categorical variable encoding.

+## 7. Predictive Modeling Insights:

+- Three regression models, Linear Regression, Decision Tree, and Random Forest, were employed to predict restaurant aggregate ratings.
+- Random Forest outperformed other models, demonstrating the lowest Mean Squared Error (MSE) and the highest R-squared value.

+## 8. Customer Preference Analysis:

+- Various cuisines such as cafe, mughlai, north Indian, and fast food had a significant impact on restaurant ratings, with varying performance.
+- North Indian and Chinese cuisines displayed greater rating variability, while cafe and fast food cuisines maintained more consistent ratings.
+- Based on the number of votes, North Indian, Mughlai, and Chinese cuisines emerged as the most popular.
+- Italian, Hawaiian, Seafood, Tea, Sandwich, Continental, and Indian cuisines received the highest average ratings.

+## 9. Data Visualization Highlights:

+- Restaurant ratings followed a negatively skewed distribution.
+- Italian, Hawaiian, Seafood, Tea, Sandwich, Continental, and Indian cuisines secured the top spots in terms of the highest average ratings.
+- Cities like Inner City, Quezon City, and Makati City were identified as the most popular based on the highest average rating.
+- A positive correlation between votes and restaurant ratings was observed.

+This comprehensive project journey provided insights into restaurant data, customer preferences, pricing, services, and predictive modeling, contributing to a holistic understanding of the restaurant industry.